Rojo de Carreras

 The Pan-American Highway, as it’s known in English, is just the main vein of Central and South America and veering off onto its capillaries takes people to the really interesting, authentically local adventures.

 The Panamericana Highway is so big that it took fourteen countries to build it, from Alaska to southern Chile and Argentina.
 Mexico finished its section first, in 1950, and celebrated with the Carrera Panamericana road race.
-We finished our Panamericana Chronograph in 2020, and we are proud to offer it to you.

 The all new P A N A M E R I C A N A Chronograph brings in a new phase to our watch design.
 The clean dial details are contrasted by vibrant colours schemes from across the Americas, all housed in a bespoke Stainless Steel case.
 Features include a matt dial, anti-reflective sapphire glass and Swiss movements.